The Clock (1945 film): Reception

+The Clock has a 100% rating on Rotten Tomatoes, based on 15 contemporary and modern reviews interviews.

 Box office

 According to MGM records the film earned $2,173,000 in the US and Canada and $610,000 elsewhere resulting in a profit of $217,000 - far less profitable than Garland's recent musicals but still a respectable showing.

 Home media

 Released on VHS in the early 1990s, the film went out of print for several years until a limited colorized version of the film was released.
 Warner Home Video then released it on DVD in February 2007.
 It was then rereleased on Warner Archive Blu-Ray, restored from the original nitrate print on June 7, 2022.